On Solving Asymmetric Diagonally Dominant Linear Systems in Sublinear Time: Other Related Work

 Effective resistance is ubiquitous in spectral graph theory~\cite{doyle1984random,lovasz1993random,spielman2011graph,jambulapati2025eulerian}.
-A line of work~\cite{peng2021local,yang2023efficient,cui2025mixing,yang2025improved} focuses on locally estimating effective resistance between two nodes through multi-step random-walk probabilities. \cite{cai2023effective} studies this problem on non-expander graphs and establishes strong lower bounds, though it does not explicitly give a lower bound on the spectral gap of the graph.
-Recently, \cite{yang2025improved} provides a lower bound on the relative error parameter for this problem.
+A line of work~\cite{peng2021local,yang2023efficient,cui2025mixing,yang2025improved} focuses on locally estimating single-pair effective resistance through multi-step random-walk probabilities. \cite{cai2023effective} studies this problem on non-expander graphs and establishes strong complexity lower bounds, though it does not explicitly give a lower bound on the spectral gap of the graph.
+Recently, \cite{yang2025improved} provides a complexity lower bound on the relative error parameter for this problem.
+Besides, a line of work \cite{li2023new,dwaraknath2023optimal,yang2025improved} studies the construction of effective resistance sketches.
+To this end, \cite{li2023new} leverages random-walk sampling, \cite{dwaraknath2023optimal} uses count sketches and SDD solvers, and \cite{yang2025improved} employs a bidirectional approach.